Recovering the geometry of a flat spacetime from background radiation: Stability of the frequency function

 \end{theorem}

-In Section \ref{ssc:coverings}, we will show that all domains $D$ that arise as universal covers of 2+1-dimensional a MGHFC spacetimes have flat boundaries.
+In Section \ref{ssc:coverings}, we will show that all domains $D$ that arise as universal covers of 2+1-dimensional MGHFC spacetimes have flat boundaries.
 Consequently, in that case the inequalities in statement of the theorem can be improved to an equality.
-In higher dimensions, it appears unlikely that the boundary of the universal cover of a GHMC flat manifold always has a flat boundary.
-It is quite conceivable that for such domains, the inequality can be improved to
+In higher dimensions, it appears unlikely that the boundary of the universal cover of a MGHFC manifold always has a flat boundary.
+It is conceivable that for such domains, the inequality can be improved to $ \iota_{lim}\leq \iota_v\leq (n-1)\iota_{lim}~, $ but we do not pursue this question further here.